 The Mifflin Township Board of Trustees has legislative authority within the township, overseeing the care and maintenance of each department.
 Working closely with the trustees is the fiscal officer who is independent of township trustees and is responsible for keeping accurate records of all accounts, transactions, budgets and proceedings of the township.

-A resident since 1964, Lynn Stewart is the township’s first female trustee, originally appointed in 2007.
-Stewart is a retired information technology specialist, serving in senior sales and account management roles for such corporations as IBM and MAPSYS, Inc. Stewart serves as vice chair of the Regional Council of Governments (RCOG), and is an active member of the community having served as a member of Gahanna’s Charter Review Committee, Civil Service Commission and trustee of the Ohio Herb Education Center.
+A resident since 1964, Lynn Stewart is the township’s first female trustee, originally appointed in November 2007 to fill a vacancy for an unexpired term.
+Stewart is a retired IT specialist, serving in senior sales and management roles for such corporations as IBM and MAPSYS, Inc. She serves as vice chair of the Regional Council of Governments (RCOG), and is an active member of the community having served as a member of Gahanna’s Charter Review Committee, Civil Service Commission and trustee of the Ohio Herb Education Center.

 A resident since 1971, Richard Angelou began his work in public service when he was appointed to the Mifflin Township Board of Trustees in 1994.
 He has been elected to serve each subsequent term since.
 Angelou is a former history and government teacher, having retired from Whitehall City Schools after 28 years.
 He was also the city of Gahanna’s first Parks and Recreation Director from 1967 to 1971.
 Angelou is a graduate of Capital University and The Ohio State University.

 Kevin Cavener began his career in service after his election to a term which began in January 2018.
 He is a long-time resident of Gahanna, having lived in the community for 22 years.
 Cavener is a third-generation firefighter, having retired from the fire service after 37 years, 30 of those with the Columbus Division of Fire.
 Cavener is a graduate of the Columbus Fire Academy.